About Mostly Harmless Ideas

-By subscribing, you will receive everything, but I like to keep articles sorted so that you can subscribe to specific topics if you want to.
-Here’s a TL;DR of each topic:
+By subscribing, you will receive everything, but I like to keep articles sorted into sections so that you can subscribe to specific topics if you want to.

 • The Essays section contains opinionated short and medium-length essays on science, education, society, life, the universe, and everything else.